BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 =================================================
 This guide will walk you through the process of setting up the E-Model building pipeline and running it on your local machine or on a cluster using Slurm.
 If you only wish to export an e-model that was built using the pipeline to hoc, you can jump to the section `Exporting the models`_.

 Note that despite the present explanation, building an e-model is not a trivial process, therefore, do not hesitate to contact this package authors for help to get you set up.
-The present folder have been designed to be used with Slurm `Running the example using Slurm`_.
-If you want to understand the code better we encourage you to read on how to run the example locally.
+The present folder has been designed to be used with Slurm (see `Running the example using Slurm`_).
+To understand the code better, we encourage you to read `Running the example locally`_.

 Running the example locally
 ---------------------------